asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 It doesn't matter.

-Please don't make assumptions; they are evil.
+Please don't make assumptions; assumptions are evil.
 Be opened, treat every contribution equally, and remember that the onboarding process is a crucial element.
 If you fail with the onboarding process, you fail big time at the very beginning.

 ### What We Prepared

 We prepared the following materials for potential participants:
 - [Blog post](https://www.asyncapi.com/blog/hacktoberfest-2020) about our participation,
 - [Onboarding videos](https://www.youtube.com/playlist?list=PLbi1gRlP7pigFSE_6G88x0t12HFLU4A4b) that explain how to start,
-- Labeled 78 issues from more than 30 repositories and put them all in one [list](https://docs.google.com/spreadsheets/d/1vX4J395apexutfQ0OSqPNltFKDacmemHZwCmOXwHNLo/) with additional information about difficulty level or technical area it is about,
+- 78 issues from more than 30 repositories and put them all in one [list](https://docs.google.com/spreadsheets/d/1vX4J395apexutfQ0OSqPNltFKDacmemHZwCmOXwHNLo/) with additional information about difficulty level or technical area it is about,

 It took me around eight workdays to do it all.
 The most time consuming was to go through all the issues, pick candidates, create new ones, and group them all in a google sheet.